svaarala/duktape/CONTRIBUTING.md

   cases as part of the commit.
 If you add new functionality, you should add test case(s) to illustrate the changes and desired behavior.

-* Ensure your code follows the style guidelines in `code-issues.txt`.
+* Ensure your code follows the style guidelines in `code-issues.rst`.
   Not everything is spelled out explicitly, so try to follow the general style in the code base.
 Check that your diff looks as clean and minimal as possible.